matn7/Google-Platform-Notes/flashcard/Microservices.md

 problem in different contexts.

 In modern microservice architecture, knowing the right network location of an application is a much more complex problem for the clients as service instances might have dynamically assigned IP addresses.
-More-over the number instances may vary due to autoscaling and failures.
+Moreover, the number instances may vary due to autoscaling and failures.
 Microservices service discovery & registration is a way for applications and microservices to locate each other on a network.
 This includes: